developing the art of living in the here & now

 I think hearing the words "feelings will not kill me" helped me to understand that my limbic brain was responding to intense feelings as if they were serious threats.
 The Limbic system supports a variety of functions, including emotion, behavior, motivation and long-term memory.
 However, it is rather unsophisticated in the way it categorizes our experience.
 One function of the limbic system is grouping our experience into one of three categories: a threat, a promise, or neither.
 It's a very simplistic way of organizing things, but it is efficient, and it has supported the survival of our species quite well.
 When feelings are labeled as negative, they activate the fight, flight and freeze system.
 When we are unaware of this grouping process, it leads to countless incidents of: freezing (that horrible moment of being without agency, a sense of value or a sense of worth); a variety of efforts to flee (through spending excessively, sipping a glass of wine or simply disassociating from body); as well as, the regrettable actions of striking out in fight mode (frequently manifesting as irritable words that create a whole new wave of difficult thoughts and emotions).
 Knowing how the mind works in this way, I use language to engage the more sophisticated Pre-Frontal Cortex and say to myself “its okay.
 These are feelings.
 They are not threats-- there is nothing here that can harm me."
 With understanding and the support of higher reasoning, I relax and become ready to move to the final process in RAFT.

-T- Trusting that none of this is dangerous I can relate to the feelings like I do visitors.
+T- Trusting that none of this is dangerous, I can relate to the feeling like I do a visitor.
 They have stopped by, but are not going to live with me forever.
-They are worth listening to, perhaps they have an important message to deliver, or perhaps they just need to sit down and be heard and felt while we have a cup of tea In this way I ease my way into the back of the chair... into the support of my RAFT.
+They are worth listening to, perhaps they have an important message to deliver, or perhaps they just need to sit down and be heard and felt while we have a cup of tea In this way, I ease my way into the back of the chair... into the support of my RAFT.
 I can feel my feet again, one here and one there, as they press into the supportive surface of the ground.
 Breathing is easier now.
 The flush has passed, and I'm cooler.
-I can still feel the waves of emotion and thought energy the way you do when you are floating in a raft, and the wake of a boat crosses your path.
-Yes, the body contracts when the waves jostle the raft, causing a question to arise.
+I can still feel the waves of emotion and thought energy the way you do when floating in a raft and the wake of a boat crosses your path.
+Yes, the body contracts when the waves jostle the raft, causing a question.
 "Am I okay?"
-I ask, and I answer "yes."
+I ask, and I answer, "yes."
 I answer "yes" as many times as I ask the question, recognizing that the reverberations of my past will continue to surface in the present until the waves have run their course.
 As Jon Kabat-Zinn says, "you cannot stop the waves, but you can learn to surf."

 When awareness pervades and guides me, I fully inhabit my body and open to the life and energy felt in the body.
 The more present I am, the more I am open to everything that is happening.
 The more I am open, the more I trust in the power of awareness itself.
 Knowing I am right here in this moment, and neither the past nor in the future, I can lean back and allow my weight to be buoyed by my RAFT of awareness.